IALSA/IALSA-2015-Portland/reports/individual/eas.md

     - ae : age + education
     - aeh : age + education + height
     - aehplus: age + education + height + diabetes + smoking history + cardiovascular
-    - full : all covariate availible in the study (will be different across studies)
+    - full : all covariates availible in the study (will be different across studies)
   4. Physical Construct (*e.g.* pulmonary, muscle) - general physical function that can have a number of specific operationalizations or measurements.
   5. Cognitive Construct (*e.g.* reasoning, memory) - general cognitive function that can have a number of specific operationalizations or measurements.
   6. Physical Measure (e.g. pek, grip ) - a specific way to operationalize the measurement of a physical construct